Chinese official in Xinjiang slams UK genocide declaration - WTMJ

 The Chinese government has flatly rejected the allegations.
 It has characterized the camps, which it says are now closed, as vocational training centers to teach Chinese language, job skills and the law to support economic development and combat extremism.
 China saw a wave of Xinjiang-related terrorist attacks through 2016.

 Xu said that hotels in Kashgar, a historic Silk Road city in Xinjiang, were empty a few years ago and entrepreneurs unwilling to invest as tourism fell off because of terrorism fears.
-He said the government’s policies have restored a hard-won stability.
+The government organized a trip for foreign media to Xinjiang this week to defend its policies and show off what Xu called hard-won stability, which he said is bringing growing prosperity to the region.

 The Foreign Ministry labeled the genocide allegations “a monstrous lie concocted by international anti-China forces.”